jcgneto/bifidobacterium/README.md

 # Bifidobacterium dataset
-Finding candidate genes for qPCR
+In silico steps to find candidate genes for qPCR

 # Objective